A lifelong lover of history, I enjoy writing articles about the past & interesting political topics, especially when the two intersect.

 As a result, Texas Governor O'Conor was forced to use his formative military skills to defend his colony while pleading in vain to the Governor of Louisiana and the authorities in Mexico City to eliminate the gun trade which was the root of the problem.

-Two Cousins Rule Area Larger than American's Original 13 Colonies
+Two Cousins Rule Area Larger than America's Original 13 Colonies

 Shortly after, O'Conor's cousin, Alexander O'Reilly was made governor of the Louisiana territory.